reshmabidikar/slate/source/includes/_payment.md

 * **paymentAttempts**: Only effective when the system has been configured to retry failed transactions.

+The attributes for an `InvoicePayment` are the same, with the addition of **targetInvoice**, the UUID of the invoice to which the payment is to be applied.

-The attributes for the `PaymentTransaction` are described [here](#payment-transaction-payments-transactions).
+The attributes for a `PaymentTransaction` are described [here](#payment-transaction-payments-transactions).

 ## Payments

-These endpoints initiate transactions on a specified payment.
+These endpoints initiate transactions on an existing payment.
 To begin a new payment, see [Trigger a Payment](https://killbill.github.io/slate/?shell#account-trigger-a-payment-authorization-purchase-or-credit) in the Account API.

 ### Capture an existing authorization

-Obtains a payment amount based on a prior authorization.
+Requests a payment amount based on a prior authorization.

 **HTTP Request**